arxdeus/pureflow/README.md

 ### Usage with AnimatedBuilder

-Since `ValueListenable` extends `Listenable`, you can use PureFlow with any widget that accepts a `Listenable`:
+Since `ValueListenable` extends `Listenable`, you can use Pureflow with any widget that accepts a `Listenable`:

 ```dart
 AnimatedBuilder(